metabase/docs.metabase.github.io/README.md

 The docs portion of the [website](/) for [Metabase](https://github.com/metabase/metabase).

-## Requesting updates
+## ⚠️ Proposing Documentation Updates ⚠️

-This is a repo generated from the [Metabase](https://github.com/metabase/metabase) repo.
-If you have suggestions, please open a PR against the markdown files in [Metabase](https://github.com/metabase/metabase/docs).
+This repo is generated from the [Metabase](https://github.com/metabase/metabase) repo.
+If you have suggestions, please open [an issue there](https://github.com/metabase/metabase/issues/new/choose), or a PR against the markdown files in [Metabase](https://github.com/metabase/metabase/docs).

 ## Workflow Scripts Overview